Nereus, Achilleus, and Pancras: Choosing Our Path

 The sea gave up all the dead who were in it; Death and Hades were emptied of the dead that were in them; and every one was judged according to the way in which he had lived.

-Fitting intercessors for yesterday’s March for Life.
+Fitting intercessors for the March for Life, held each year here in Canada around their feast.
 Whatever strums und drangs this life offers, we may have hope, holding our heads high, even laughing and dancing on the way, for ’tis only in that true and abiding life we will find true rest, peace and fulfillment, where we all may meet merrily one day, Deo volente.

 Sancti Pancras, Nereus et Achileus, orate pro nobis!